Coding-Krakken/GPT-API/README.md

       npm install -g eslint prettier
       ```
 - **Bash:** run with bash interpreter

+### `/code` Endpoint Validation & Feedback

+- The API strictly enforces that the `language` parameter matches the file extension (e.g., `.py` for Python, `.js` for JavaScript).
+Mismatches will be rejected with a clear error.
+- Only supported languages are accepted: `python`, `js` (JavaScript), `bash`.
+- The `args` field is validated for each language/action.
+Unknown or unsafe flags will be rejected.
+- If you run tests and none are found, the API will return a message suggesting you add `def test_*()` functions or `unittest.TestCase` classes.

 ### 📊 System Monitoring (`/system`)
 Get comprehensive system information: